 Unintentionally, Antoni Gaudí has been probably the figure that has contributed the most to make of Barcelona a unique city in Europe and in the world.
 Although his work reached and influenced international spheres (Gaudí planned the construction of a skyscraper in New York City), and his footprint did also shape other Spanish cities, Barcelona was indeed his most important laboratory.
 In this guide, you will learn about the distinctive architecture by Gaudí in Barcelona.

+While the information we provide here is free, we also offer tours at reasonable prices.
 Experience the best of this Catalonian city on one of our bestselling Barcelona tours.
 See Gaudí’s breathtaking architecture during the Gaudí Walking Tour with Park Güell or get a taste of the Catalan region during the Traditional Barcelona Food Tour with Tapas, Wine & Dinner.

 Gaudí took part in the design and construction of 11 projects only in Barcelona, changing forever the skyline of this city.
 Inspired by natural forms, Gaudí transported mountainous and rocky landscapes from his hometown to innovative structures built in the city centre of Barcelona.
 When walking around the city of Barcelona and visiting Gaudí’s buildings, one can easily think of being directly carried to the heart of nature, but at the same time observing the most modern and forward-looking architecture of the late 19th and early 20th centuries.